-Inside the shoe factory the menacing sound of a low flying German junker gets louder and louder.
+The menacing sound of a low flying German junker gets louder and louder.
 The young man stops his work when he is finally able to hear the plane over the clatter of the machine he is working on.
 Others too stop their work to tune their ears to the noise.
 They are frozen, waiting for that inevitable whistle of a bomb being dropped.

-Katya declares, "But more and more it became clear.
-World War II was on our doorstep."
+ADULT KATYA (V.O.)
+But more and more it became clear.
+World War II was on our doorstep.

 A bomb explosion is heard nearby and the factory workers instinctively duck or bury their heads in their hands.

-The entrance to an impressive looking building, the Radio House, is being barricaded by soldiers and a few civilians help too.
-"We knew that soon the Germans would invade our city."
+The entrance to an impressive looking building is being barricaded by soldiers and a few civilians help too.

+ADULT KATYA (V.O.)
+We knew that soon the Germans would invade our city.

 Inside the Radio House, the main room is bustling with activity.
 Employees, about ten in number, are scrambling around preparing for a broadcast.

 The hubbub is centered around a bespectacled, mild-looking man, 35, who looks like he could be an accountant or a civil servant.
-He is Shostakovich, the composer.
-"I remember one day Shostakovich came to the Radio House to give a speech to the people of Leningrad.
-My mother, Marina, who worked at the Radio House, was so excited.
-She adored him."
+He is SHOSTAKOVICH, the composer.

+ADULT KATYA (V.O.)
+I remember one day Shostakovich came to the Radio House to give a speech to the people of Leningrad.
+My mother Marina, who worked at the Radio House, was so excited.
+She adored him.
-Shostakovich

-Marina, late twenties, is among the people bustling around Shostakovich.
+MARINA, late twenties, is among the people bustling around Shostakovich.
 She is pretty, with luminous skin and big eyes.
-She is one of the women from the intelligentsia meeting at the old bearded poet's home.
+She is one of the women from the intelligentsia meeting at the Old Bearded Poet's home.

 Katya, now only ten years old, stands nearby watching the activity with great interest.
 She is one of the children from the field trip.
 Clearly this man was someone very important and well-respected.

 A well-dressed man stands possessively near Shostakovich.

-His posture and demeanor makes it clear that he is Shostakovich's keeper, protector and aide.
-Marina takes Katya by the hand and pulls her over to the side so she can watch the rest of the proceedings out of the way.
+His posture and demeanor makes it clear that he is Shostakovich's keeper, protector and AIDE.

+Marina takes Katya by the hand and pulls her over to the side and sits her down on a chair.